manakjiri/personal-website/_posts/pythonoviny/2025-04-22-profiling.md

 As you might expect, you can combine these two approaches and get more creative.
 I am including this section mainly because of [scalene](https://github.com/plasma-umass/scalene), which promises to do it all, even including GPU and memory - we will explore this in the future.

 ## Visualizing the data
-Once the profiler's job finished, we need to make sense of the data it created.
+Once the profiler's job is finished, we need to make sense of the data it created.
 Some tools have this capability built-in, most are able to export into widely compatible formats, such as `callgrind` and `pstats`.
 There are many tools such as [snakeviz](https://jiffyclub.github.io/snakeviz/), [speedscope](https://www.speedscope.app/) and many others.

-To give you an example, I used `yappi` to instrument my DataDog connector I just wrote for Lumos.
+To give you an example, I used `yappi` to instrument a service I just wrote for one of our customers.
 I set yappi to track the "cpu" clock to ignore the network IO wait.
 ```python
 if __name__ == "__main__":
     yappi.set_clock_type("CPU")